jnanadeepkandiboina/Life-Skills-Track/EnergyManagement.md

 - Tips for better sleep: maintain regular sleep timing and keep bedroom temperature cool (~18°C).
 - If unable to sleep, leave the bed and return only when sleepy to avoid negative associations.

-## Question 5: Ideas to implement for better sleep
+## 5: Ideas to implement for better sleep

 - Maintain a consistent bedtime and wake-up time every day including weekends.
 - Keep the bedroom cool, around 18 degrees Celsius.